-Ethan Philbrick is a cellist, artist, and writer.
-His book, Group Works: Art, Politics, and Collective Ambivalence, was recently published by Fordham University Press (April 2023).
+BA, Brown University.
+MA, PhD, New York University.
+A cellist, artist, and writer, Philbrook's book, Group Works: Art, Politics, and Collective Ambivalence, was recently published by Fordham University Press (April 2023).
 Recent projects include Slow Dances (with Anh Vo, Tess Dworman, Niall Jones, Tara Aisha Willis, nibia pastrana santiago, and Moriah Evans) at The Kitchen Video Viewing Room (2020) and Montez Press Radio (2022), DAYS (with Ned Riseley), Mutual Aid Among Animals at the Park Avenue Armory (2022), Song in an Expanding Field at The Poetry Project (2022), Case at Rashid Johnson and Creative Time’s Red Stage (2021), The Gay Divorcees (with Robbie Acklen, Lauren Bakst, Lauren Denitzio, Paul Legault, Joshua Thomas Lieberman, Ita Segev, and Julia Steinmetz) (2021), March is for Marches (with Morgan Bassichis) at Triple Canopy (2019), Disordo Virtutum at Museum of Art and Design (2020), 10 Meditations in an Emergency at The Poetry Project and Berkeley Art Museum and Pacific Film Archive (2019/2020), Choral Marx at NYU Skirball (2018), and Suite for Solo For Cello and Audience at Grey Art Gallery (2016).
-He holds a PhD in performance studies from New York University and has taught at Pratt Institute, Muhlenberg College, and New York University.
+He has taught at Pratt Institute, Muhlenberg College, and New York University.
+SLC, 2025–

 Graduate Courses 2024-2025